CT Technologist Visa Sponsorship Jobs in Ohio

 Which companies sponsor visas for CT technologists in Ohio?

 The largest sponsors of CT technologist visas in Ohio are major health systems with high imaging volumes.
 Cleveland Clinic, OhioHealth, University Hospitals, and Cincinnati Children's Hospital Medical Center have each filed for imaging professional sponsorships.
-Smaller regional hospitals and outpatient imaging centers occasionally sponsor as well, though large academic medical centers and multi-facility health networks are the most consistent sources of H-1B petitions for this role.
+Smaller regional hospitals and outpatient imaging centers occasionally sponsor as well, though large academic medical centers and multi-facility health networks are the most consistent sources of H-1B visa petitions for this role.

 Which visa types are most common for CT technologist roles in Ohio?